DiFfRG

 $ bash -i build.sh -j8 -i /opt/DiFfRG

-The build_DiFfRG.sh bash script will build and setup the DiFfRG project and all its requirements.
+The build.sh bash script will build and setup the DiFfRG project and all its requirements.
 This can take up to half an hour as the deal.ii library is quite large.
 This script has the following options:

 • -c Use CUDA when building the DiFfRG library.